shettyswathi905-cpu/AI-Based-Plagiarism-Detection-System/README.md

 ## 1. Introduction

-Plagiarism is a major issue in academic institutions, research organizations, publishing industries, and digital content platforms.
-With the availability of online resources and advanced AI writing tools, it has become easier to generate large amounts of content, making plagiarism detection more challenging than ever before.
-Existing plagiarism detection tools mainly compare textual similarities and often fail to identify semantic plagiarism, translated content, and AI-generated text.
-Furthermore, most systems do not support multimodal content such as images and audio files.
-PlagiGuard XAI is designed to overcome these limitations by combining Artificial Intelligence, Deep Learning, OCR, Speech Recognition, and Large Language Models into a unified platform capable of detecting plagiarism across multiple formats and languages while providing transparent and explainable results.
+Plagiarism has become a significant challenge in academic institutions, research organizations, publishing industries, and digital content platforms due to the rapid growth of online information and content creation tools.
+The increasing availability of digital resources has made it easier to copy, modify, and redistribute content without proper attribution, raising concerns regarding academic integrity and intellectual property protection.
+Traditional plagiarism detection systems primarily rely on exact text matching and keyword-based comparison techniques, which often fail to identify paraphrased, translated, semantic, and contextually similar content.

+The emergence of Artificial Intelligence (AI) and Large Language Models (LLMs) such as GPT, Gemini, Claude, and LLaMA has further complicated plagiarism detection.
+AI-generated content can closely resemble human-written text while maintaining originality in wording, making it difficult for conventional plagiarism detection tools to distinguish between authentic and AI-generated content.
+Existing systems also provide limited support for multilingual plagiarism detection and generally lack the capability to analyze images, audio files, and other non-textual content formats.

+Recent advancements in Deep Learning and Natural Language Processing (NLP) have demonstrated the effectiveness of transformer-based architectures such as BERT, RoBERTa, Sentence-BERT, and XLM-RoBERTa in understanding semantic relationships between documents.
+Similarly, technologies such as Optical Character Recognition (OCR) and Speech-to-Text have enabled the extraction of textual information from images and audio recordings, expanding the scope of content analysis beyond traditional text documents.

+In this project, we propose **PlagiGuard XAI**, an advanced AI-powered multilingual plagiarism detection and AI content verification system.
+The proposed system integrates Deep Learning, NLP, OCR, Speech-to-Text, and Large Language Models to detect plagiarism across documents, images, audio files, and direct text inputs.
+By combining semantic similarity analysis, multilingual processing, AI-content verification, and explainable AI reporting, the system provides a comprehensive solution for maintaining content originality and academic integrity.
+The platform is implemented using React.js, FastAPI, and Supabase, offering a scalable, secure, and user-friendly environment suitable for educational, research, and professional applications.

 ---

 ## 2. Literature Review

-Several research studies have contributed to the development of plagiarism detection technologies.
-Recent works on transformer-based architectures such as BERT, RoBERTa, and Sentence-BERT have demonstrated significant improvements in semantic similarity detection.
-Research on multilingual models like XLM-RoBERTa has enabled effective cross-language plagiarism detection.
-Other studies have focused on AI-generated content identification using deep learning and large language models.
-Existing systems such as Turnitin, Copyleaks, Grammarly, Quetext, and PlagScan provide valuable plagiarism detection services but are limited in multimodal support, multilingual processing, explainability, and AI-content verification.
-The literature survey highlights the need for a comprehensive platform that integrates semantic analysis, OCR, audio transcription, AI detection, and multilingual capabilities within a single framework.
+Plagiarism detection has evolved significantly with advancements in Artificial Intelligence, Natural Language Processing (NLP), and Deep Learning.
+Traditional plagiarism detection methods mainly relied on keyword matching and text comparison, which were ineffective in detecting paraphrased, translated, and semantically similar content.

+Recent studies have shown that transformer-based models such as BERT, RoBERTa, and Sentence-BERT improve plagiarism detection by understanding the contextual meaning of text.
+Similarly, multilingual models like XLM-RoBERTa enable cross-language plagiarism detection, making it possible to identify translated content across different languages.

+The emergence of Large Language Models (LLMs) has increased the need for AI-content detection.
+Researchers have utilized RoBERTa-based classifiers and LLM verification techniques to distinguish between human-written and AI-generated text.
+Additionally, OCR and Speech-to-Text technologies have expanded plagiarism detection capabilities by enabling analysis of images, scanned documents, and audio files.

+The proposed PlagiGuard XAI system builds upon these advancements by integrating semantic similarity analysis, multilingual support, AI-content verification, OCR, Speech-to-Text, and explainable AI reporting into a single platform, providing a more comprehensive and accurate plagiarism detection solution.

 ---

 ## 3. Problem Statement

-Current plagiarism detection systems rely heavily on keyword matching and exact text comparison methods.
-As a result, they struggle to identify paraphrased content, semantic plagiarism, translated plagiarism, and AI-generated text.
-Most available systems also lack support for image-based plagiarism detection, audio analysis, multilingual processing, and explainable reporting.
-These limitations reduce the effectiveness of plagiarism detection in modern educational and professional environments, creating a need for a more intelligent and comprehensive solution.
+Despite significant advancements in plagiarism detection technologies, several key challenges continue to limit their effectiveness in modern academic and professional environments:

+**i.
+Limited Semantic Understanding.** Most existing plagiarism detection systems rely on keyword matching and exact text comparison techniques, making them ineffective in detecting paraphrased, translated, and semantically similar content.

+**ii.
+Inadequate AI-Generated Content Detection.** The rapid growth of Large Language Models (LLMs) has increased the production of AI-generated content, yet many plagiarism detection tools lack reliable mechanisms to accurately distinguish between human-written and AI-generated text.

+**iii.
+Lack of Multimodal and Multilingual Support.** Existing systems primarily focus on textual analysis and provide limited support for images, audio files, and multiple languages, reducing their applicability in diverse real-world scenarios.

+This work addresses these challenges by developing **PlagiGuard XAI**, an AI-powered multilingual plagiarism detection and AI content verification system that integrates Deep Learning, NLP, OCR, Speech-to-Text, and Large Language Models.
+The proposed system enables semantic plagiarism detection, AI-content identification, multimodal analysis, multilingual processing, and explainable reporting within a single unified platform.

 ---